Zimmi48/notes/Coq/refactoring.md

 It suffices to start the proof with `intro`.
 To make it more explicit, it would be enough to be able to repeat what is the hypothesis introduced.

+### Group by reasoning block

+A series of manipulation of an hypothesis can be singled out in an intermediate step.
+Then the sub-proof can be refactored independently.